nextcloud/globalsiteselector/README.md

 // define a master admin, this user will not be redirected to a slave but is
 // allowed to login at the master to perform administration tasks 'gss.master.admin' => 'adminUid',

+// define a parameter given by the IdP to decide where a user is located 'gss.saml.slave.mapping' => 'idpParameterSlave',
 ````

 ### Slave